weteor/orthocade/README.md

 # Orthocade Keyboards

-a group of keyboards exploring orthogonal designs.
+a group of keyboards exploring ortholinear designs.
 Case designs allowing for an 3mm lasercut inlay to customize the look.

 ![top](img/top.png)